filestack/filestack-js/README.md

   - [security] <code>object</code> - Read about [security policies](https://www.filestack.com/docs/security).
     - .policy <code>string</code> - Filestack security policy encoded in base64.
     - .signature <code>string</code> - HMAC-SHA256 signature for the security policy.
+  - [cname] <code>string</code> - Custom domain to use for all URLs.
+This requires the custom CNAME feature on your Filestack app.

 <a name="module_filestack..version"></a>